nibmz7/portfolio/blog/From_Windows_To_Linux/UEFI_and_GPT/post.md

-> **DISCLAIMER**: THIS POST IS WRITTEN BY A COMPLETE NOVICE.
-INFORMATION STATED MAY BE INACCURATE AND IF SO, FEEL FREE TO CORRECT ANY MISTAKES.
+> **DISCLAIMER**: This post is written by a complete novice.
+Information stated may be inaccurate and if so, feel free to correct any mistakes.
 > **RESEARCH TOPIC**: UEFI & GPT.
-> **WHAT PROMPTED THIS?**: After interacting with the BIOS screen and GRUB menu, I started wondering what they are.
+> **WHAT PROMPTED THIS RESEARCH?**: After fiddling with the BIOS screen and GRUB menu, I started wondering what they are...

 ## BIOS & MBR
 Before we begin, you might want to take a look at this excellent article on legacy BIOS/MBR to have a bit of context: [MBR BOOT PROCESS.](https://neosmart.net/wiki/mbr-boot-process/)